 In 1999, after many years with Empowerment Workshops, she returned to teaching at Arizona State University (ASU) in the Department of Counseling and Counseling Psychology.
 Arredondo was able to continue her path of success and was tenured and promoted to full professor.
 In 2006, she was chosen as the deputy vice president and university dean for Student Affairs at ASU.

 Arredondo has held leadership positions in numerous national professional organizations.
-She served as President of the American Counseling Association, American Psychological Association Division 45 Society for the Psychological Study of Ethnic Minority Issues, National Latina/o Psychological Association, Association of Multicultural Counseling and Development, and the Latino Professional Network of Boston.
+She served as President of the American Counseling Association, American Psychological Association Division 45 Society for the Psychological Study of Culture, Ethnicity and Race, National Latina/o Psychological Association, Association of Multicultural Counseling and Development, and the Latino Professional Network of Boston.

 She is the author and co-author of five books, 100 plus articles and book chapters, and multiple counselor training videos and DVDs in English and Spanish.
 Her most recent research involved first-time homeowners, primarily Latino immigrants in a south Phoenix Habitat for Humanity community.
 Today she is on the Board of Directors of the Diversity Leadership Alliance of Greater Phoenix and chairs the Dissertation Awards Committee for the American Association of Hispanics in Higher Education.
 She also is currently Associate Vice Chancellor for Academic Affairs, Dean for the School of Continuing Education and Professor of Counseling Psychology in the School of Education at the University of Wisconsin-Milwaukee.

 Patricia Arredondo (2010, May 8) [Blog Post].

 University of Wisconsin-Milwaukee School of Continuing Education. (n.d.)
 Patricia Arredondo.
 Retrieved Oct.
 3, 2012